Fushimi Inari-Taisha in Kyoto

 Inari-sai, Shinko-sai (20th)

 Inari-sai is the most important shrine festival of the year.
-Portable Inari shrines are carried to the Shinto shrine area to receive blessings by the priest.
+Portable Inari shrines are carried to the Shinto shrine area to receive blessings from the priest.

 May